maigesPack: A Computational Environment for Microarray Data Analysis: Review of existing software

 \section{Review of existing software}

 A great problem in microarray data analysis is that different computational tools use specific data structures and/or implement different mathematical and statistical methods, what difficult the interrelation between these different data analysis methods.
-Besides \proglang{R} briefly mentioned above, there are some programs for this kind of analysis implemented into another computational languages, like \proglang{Java}, as MeV \citep{saeed_374_2003} and Cytoscape \citep{shannon_2498_2003}.
+Besides \texttt{R} briefly mentioned above, there are some programs for this kind of analysis implemented into another computational languages, like \texttt{Java}, as \texttt{MeV} \citep{saeed_374_2003} and \texttt{Cytoscape} \citep{shannon_2498_2003}.

-Inside \proglang{R} software, there are several packages focused on specific steps of microarray data analysis, like \code{limma} \citep{smyth_2005} for the adjustment of linear models and the \code{marray} \citep{yang_2006} or OLIN \citep{futschik_r60_2004,futschik_2006} for exploratory analysis and normalization.
-Thus, we developed an environment that integrates many of these packages already done along with another data analysis methods aimed at the global microarray data analysis process.
-The implementation was done aiming to ensure reproducibility and process documentation capability.
+Inside \texttt{R} software, there are several packages focused on specific steps of microarray data analysis, like \texttt{limma} \citep{smyth_2005} for linear models and \texttt{marray} \citep{yang_2006} or \texttt{OLIN} \citep{futschik_r60_2004,futschik_2006} for exploratory analysis and normalization.
+Thus, we developed an environment that integrates many of these packages along with another data analysis methods aimed at global microarray data analysis process.
+Implementation was done aiming to ensure reproducibility and process documentation capability.

-Maybe the most famous project associated to microarray data analysis is the Bioconductor \url{http://www.bioconductor.org}, \citep{gentleman_r80_2004}, already cited above.
-Recently, \citet{Shen2012}, proposed a web application, known as \proglang{ArrayOU}, that integrates several Bioconductor packages and \proglang{BioPerl} modules specifically designed to process Agilent microarray data.
+Maybe the most famous project associated to microarray data analysis is Bioconductor\footnote{\url{http://www.bioconductor.org}}, \citep{gentleman_r80_2004}, already cited above.
+Recently, \citet{Shen2012} proposed a web application, known as \texttt{ArrayOU}, integrating several Bioconductor packages and \texttt{BioPerl} modules specifically designed to process Agilent microarray data.
 However, it is only limited to differential gene expression analysis.

-In the same line of Bioconductor project, \citet{Chen2012} presents a graphical interface, implemented in \proglang{R}, to integrate some packages from the project.
-However, instead the great contribution of the GUI interface, they also works only with differential gene expression, specially focused on Affymetrix and Illumina platforms.
+Similarly to Bioconductor project, \citet{Chen2012} presents a graphical interface, implemented in \texttt{R}, to integrate some packages from the project.
+However, instead great contribution of the GUI interface, they also works only with differential gene expression, specially focused on Affymetrix and Illumina platforms.

-\citet{Morris2008a} proposed a suite of \proglang{Perl} modules, known as \proglang{PerlMAT}, to deal with microarray data, since image manipulation to some data analysis methods.